wordswords/dotfiles/README.md

 12. `:spellr`     - Repeat the replacement done by `z=` for all matches with the replaced word in the current window

-# Coc.vim on large software projects
+## Coc.vim Shortcuts on large software projects

 1. `:CocDiagnostics` to show the errors in the current language server.
 2. `<LEFT>` for the prev diagnostic error, this should be on any programming